hyperledger-labs/blockchain-carbon-accounting/app/supply-chain/example/README.md

 ### Run all required applications

-Make sure all of the following are running:
+Make sure all the following are running:
 - All required applications should be running, see [Getting Started](../../../Getting_Started.md).
 - The `supply-chain/api` REST API must be running

 Then you can tokenize the shipments in OFBiz/opentaps database using:
 ```
-python tokenize-ofbiz.py --from_date "2022-01-01 00:00:01" \
+python tokenize-ofbiz.py issue --from_date "2022-01-01 00:00:01" \
 --thru_date "2022-01-02 23:59:59" \
 --facility_id "<ofbiz-facility-id>" \
 --issued_to "0x<issuee-wallet-address>"